dillbyrne/random-agent-spoofer/README.md

 - Option to set a custom whitelist profile

-- Option to write and edit whitlist rules
+- Option to write and edit whitelist rules

 ### Context Menu Options